jmbertin/Boot2Root/writeup1.md

 >
 >NO SPACE IN THE PASSWORD (password is case sensitive).

-Un nouveau challenge...
+A new challenge...
-On va analyser la bomb, on commence par la telecharger :
+We will analyze the bomb, we start by downloading it:
 ``scp laurie@192.168.21.205:/home/laurie/bomb ~/Desktop/``

-Ensuite on l'etudie en decompilant le tout avec ghidra :
-- Le premier niveau est simple, on voit que phase1 se contente de compare l'entree utilisateur avec la string ``Public speaking is very easy.``
+Then we study it by decompiling everything with Ghidra:
+- The first level is simple, we see that phase1 just compares the user input with the string Public speaking is very easy.
 >Phase 1 defused.
 How about the next one?

-- En etudiant la phase2, on comprend que le premier chiffre doit etre 1 et que pour la suite chaque nombre doit etre egal au precedent * la position (index + 1) du nombre actuel, on obtient :
+- By studying phase2, we understand that the first number must be 1 and that for the following each number must be equal to the previous one multiplied by the current number's position (index + 1), we obtain:
 ``1 2 6 24 120 720``
 >That's number 2.
 Keep going!

-- Pour la phase3, il nous faut 3 arguments.
-Le premier est un nombre situe entre 0 et 7, peu importe.
-Le deuxieme argument est lie au choix du premier argument, et le dernier argument doit etre la correspondance decimale defini pour chaque lettre, voila donc les combinaisons possibles :
+- For phase3, we need 3 arguments.
+The first one is a number between 0 and 7, no matter what.
+The second argument is linked to the first one choice, and the last argument must be the decimal correspondence defined for each letter, so here are the possible combinations:
 ``0 q 777, 1 b 214, 2 b 755, 3 k 251, 4 o 160, 5 t 458, 6 v 780, 7 b 524``
-L'indice etant ``b`` on va donc choisir ``1 b 214``.
+The hint being ``b`` we will therefore choose ``1 b 214``.
 >Halfway there!

-- Pour la phase4 on comprend que :
+- For phase4 we understand that:
-	- ce doit etre un nombre superieur a 0
+	- it must be a number greater than 0
-	- quand on le passe la fonction func4 il doit donner 55
-	- en analysant func4 on comprends qu'il s'agit d'une suite de fibonacci recursive qui commence par 2 fois le chiffre 1.
-Dans une suite normale (commencant par 0 puis 1) le nombre 55 est obtenu a la dixieme position.
-Comme nous partons directement a la deuxieme position (1 puis 1), le chiffre attendu est donc 9.
-``9``
+	- when we pass it the func4 function it must give 55
+	- By analyzing func4 we understand that it is a recursive fibonacci sequence that starts with two number 1.
+In a normal sequence (starting with 0 then 1) the number 55 is obtained at the tenth position.
+Since we start directly at the second position (1 then 1), the expected number is therefore **9**.
+9
 >So you got that one.
 Try this one.

-- Pour la phase 5, il faut que l'on commence par trouver la valeur de array.123, en cherchant avec ghidra on trouve ``isrveawhobpnutfg``.
-Ensuite, chaque caractère de la chaîne d'entrée est converti en un byte, puis il est appliqué un opérateur ET binaire avec 0xf (ou 15 en décimal), ce qui a pour effet de ne conserver que les 4 derniers bits du byte (c'est-à-dire, le reste de la division du byte par 16).
-L'opération précédente donne un index dans array.123.
-Le caractère à cet index de array.123 est ajouté à une nouvelle chaîne local_c.
-La chaine local_c est ensuite comparee a l'input et doit correspondre.
+- For phase 5, we need to first find the value of array.123, by searching with Ghidra we find isrveawhobpnutfg.
+Then, each character of the input string is converted to a byte, and a bitwise AND operator with 0xf (or 15 in decimal) is applied, which has the effect of retaining only the last 4 bits of the byte (i.e., the remainder of the byte division by 16).
+The previous operation gives an index in array.123 (between 0 and 15).
+After doing this for all the letters, we have a series of indices.
+These must be used to retrieve the letters in array.123 and form a string that matches the one hardcoded in the bomb (giants).
-"g" est à l'indice 15 dans array.123, le caractere dont les 4 derniers bits correspondent à 15 -> "o" (0x6F).
+"g" is at index 15 in array.123, char with last 4 bits is 15 -> "o" (0x6F).
-"i" est à l'indice 0 dans array.123, le caractere dont les 4 derniers bits correspondent à 0 -> "p" (0x70).
+"i" is at index 0 in array.123, char with last 4 bits is 0 -> "p" (0x70).
-"a" est à l'indice 6 dans array.123, le caractere dont les 4 derniers bits correspondent à 6 -> "e" (0x75).
+"a" is at index 6 in array.123, char with last 4 bits is 6 -> "e" (0x75).
-"n" est à l'indice 11 dans array.123, le caractere dont les 4 derniers bits correspondent à 11 -> "k" (0x6B).
+"n" is at index 11 in array.123, char with last 4 bits is 11 -> "k" (0x6B).
-"t" est à l'indice 13 dans array.123, le caractere dont les 4 derniers bits correspondent à 13 -> "m" (0x6D).
+"t" is at index 13 in array.123, char with last 4 bits is 13 -> "m" (0x6D).
-"s" est à l'indice 1 dans array.123, le caractere dont les 4 derniers bits correspondent à 1 -> "q" (0x71).
+"s" is at index 1 in array.123, char with last 4 bits is 1 -> "q" (0x71).
 ``opekmq``
 >Good work!
 On to the next...

-- Pour la phase6, on comprend qu'il y a des noeuds, numerotes de 1 a 6, qu'il faut trier.
-On sait grace a l'indice que le premier noeud est le numero 4.
-Je n'arrive pas a trouver de methode pour lire la valeur des noeuds en memoire, alors je vais le tenter en bruteforce a l'aide d'un script python maison (scripts/phase6.c)
+- For phase6, we understand that the input must be 6 different numbers between 1 and 6.
+The different permutations must be tested to find the one that matches the expected values.
+It seems that the expected array is [3, 4, 5, 6, 1, 2] (or reverse since we will enter it in reverse order).
+By trying several permutations, we find that 2 1 6 5 4 3 works.
->Combinaison correcte trouvée: 4 2 6 3 1 5
+>Correct combinaison found: 4 2 6 3 1 5

-On essaie la connexion ssh avec thor / Publicspeakingisveryeasy.126241207201b2149opekmq426315 -> Ca ne fonctionne pas !

-En relisant le sujet (et aussi apres beaucoup de recherches notamment sur slack), on se rend compte de la consigne :
+Try connecting with SSH using thor / Publicspeakingisveryeasy.126241207201b2149opekmq426315 -> It doesn't work!

+Going back through the subject project file (and also after a lot of research notably on Slack), we notice the instruction:
 >For the part related to a (bin) bomb: If the password found is
 >123456.
 The password to use is 123546.

-On inverse donc le 3 et le 1 ce qui donne :
+So we swap the 3 and the 1 which gives:
 ``Publicspeakingisveryeasy.126241207201b2149opekmq426135``
-Et ca fonctionne !
+**And it works!**

-##### VII - Thor SSH
+## VII - Thor SSH
 ``cat README``
-Finish this challenge and use the result as password for 'zaz' user.
+Finish this challenge and use the result as the password for the 'zaz' user.

 ``cat turtle ``
 >[...]